MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-expanding-the-spatial-mapping-capabilities-of-hololens.md

 When creating our first apps for Microsoft HoloLens, we were eager to see just how far we could push the boundaries of spatial mapping on the device.
 Jeff Evertt, a software engineer at Microsoft Studios, explains how a new technology was developed out of the need for more control over how holograms are placed in a user's real-world environment.

+> [!NOTE]
-**Note:** HoloLens 2 implements a new [Scene Understanding Runtime](scene-understanding.md), that provides Mixed Reality developers with a structured, high-level environment representation designed to make developing for environmentally aware applications intuitive.
+> HoloLens 2 implements a new [Scene Understanding Runtime](scene-understanding.md), that provides Mixed Reality developers with a structured, high-level environment representation designed to make developing for environmentally aware applications intuitive.

 ## Watch the video